A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Conclusions

-We have introduced a family of Gaussian processes and focused our investigation on the trajectory and asymptotic properties of two specific classes, denoted by $\mathcal{C}_1$ and $\mathcal{C}_2$.
-These families are characterized by long-range dependence, with covariance functions that grow at a logarithmic rate.
-In Section~\ref{bat}, we presented an application involving bat telemetry data from Germany, where, in certain cases, the $\mathcal{C}_2$ family provides a better fit—according to the AIC—than the conventional model proposed by \cite{John}.
-As shown in Proposition~\ref{LRM}, the covariance structure of this family exhibits an asymptotic logarithmic growth.
+We have introduced a family of Gaussian processes and focused our investigation on the trajectory and asymptotic properties of two specific classes, denoted by \(\mathcal{C}_1\) and \(\mathcal{C}_2\).
+These classes are characterized by long-range dependence and covariance functions with logarithmic asymptotic growth.
+In Section~\ref{bat}, we presented an application to bat telemetry data from Germany.
+The proposed \(\mathcal{C}_2\)-type model attained the smallest AIC among the candidate models in three of the ten coordinate series.
+Fractional Brownian motion attained the smallest AIC in five series, the fractional Ornstein--Uhlenbeck position model \(\mu_H\) did so in one, and the stationary confluent hypergeometric model did so in one.
+Thus, the preferred models span stationary specifications, non-stationary models with stationary increments, and non-stationary models without stationary increments.
+As shown in Proposition~\ref{LRM}, the covariance of the proposed model with remote future positions grows at logarithmic order.

-In contrast, the models in \cite{John,JY} rely on Gaussian processes whose covariance functions exhibit polynomial asymptotic growth, specifically given by the function $T \mapsto T^{2H-1}$ with $H \in (0.5,1)$, that is, with regular variation.
-Our proposal therefore offers an alternative in scenarios where polynomial growth may overstate the influence of past trajectory values, suggesting that covariance functions governed by slowly varying functions, such as logarithmic growth, may provide a more suitable description.
+In contrast, the fractional Ornstein--Uhlenbeck position model \(\mu_H\) considered in \cite{JY}, with \(H\in(1/2,1)\), has polynomial asymptotic covariance growth of order \(T^{2H-1}\), which is regularly varying.
+Our results suggest that the proposed model provides a useful alternative in settings where polynomial growth may overstate the influence of remote past positions.
+In such cases, covariance growth governed by a slowly varying function, such as the logarithm, may offer a more suitable description of long-range dependence.

-In Section~\ref{Application}, we address the common modeling assumption that telemetry data are uncorrelated across coordinate axes.
-While this assumption simplifies the analysis, it may lead to inaccuracies when movement correlations across axes are non-negligible.
-A potential extension of this work involves defining a multidimensional version of the proposed model to capture inter-axis dependencies.
-For instance, \cite{RCMS24} report significant correlations between longitude and latitude in telemetry data for bat ID~$\#5$.
-Another critical limitation, shared by the models in \cite{John}, \cite{RCMS24} and \cite{JY}, is their inability to jointly analyze position and velocity, which hampers a comprehensive understanding of movement dynamics.
+In Section~\ref{Application}, we adopted the common assumption that telemetry data are uncorrelated across coordinate axes.
+Although this assumption simplifies the analysis, it may be inadequate when dependence across coordinates is non-negligible.
+A natural extension of the present work is therefore to develop a multidimensional version of the proposed model capable of capturing such cross-coordinate dependence.
+Additionally, in Appendix A, we present simulations of finite-dimensional distributions of the process \(\zeta\) and examine the empirical performance of the MLEs for the parametric family of weight functions